svelteuidev/svelteui/apps/docs/src/pages/introduction.md

 ## Getting help

-I want to build a friendly community that is happy to help those who need it.
-Help build one up by joining the discord:
+We want to build a friendly community that is happy to help those who need it.
+Help build one up by joining the Discord:

 - [Join Discord community](https://discord.gg/2J2xmzCS79) - it will be the easiest way to get help.
 - [Github Discussions](https://github.com/svelteuidev/svelteui/discussions) - you can discuss anything relating to the project here.